 About the Program

-Private wells can sometimes be contaminated by substances including arsenic, radon, and uranium, which can have both short and long-term health impacts.
+Private wells can sometimes be contaminated by substances including arsenic, E. coli, radon, and uranium, which can have both short and long-term health impacts.
+Despite this, private wells are currently not subject to any statewide drinking water standards.
 RCAP Solutions is partnering with Massachusetts Department of Environmental Protection (MassDEP), the Montachusett Public Health Network, Nashoba Associated Boards of Health, and the Massachusetts Environmental Health Association on this important project.

 - Coliform Bacteria